 - We will seek to offer pastoral care and support, including supervision, and referral to the appropriate authorities, to any member of our church community known to have offended against a child, young person or vulnerable adultIn all these principles we will follow legislation, guidance and recognised good practice.

 Approved by this Parochial Church Council.
-To be reviewed in three years time.
+To be reviewed in three years time on February 24th 2025.